Ted Ray (golfer): Tournament career

-From 1920 to 1927 there was a second big match-play event, the Glasgow Herald Tournament.
-Ray reached two finals, 1922 and 1927.
+From 1920 to 1927, there was a second big match-play event, the Glasgow Herald Tournament.
+Ray reached two finals, in 1922 and 1927.
 In 1922 he met Abe Mitchell in the final.
 Ray led by three after 11 holes of the morning round, but Mitchell finished well to level the match at lunch.
 Mitchell took a three-hole lead after the first nine holes of the afternoon round and eventually won 2&1, his second successive win in the tournament.
-In 1927 Ray met Charles Whitcombe in the final.
-The match was very one-sided with Whitcombe 5-up at lunch.
-After 8 holes of the afternoon round Whitcombe was dormie-10.
+In 1927, Ray met Charles Whitcombe in the final.
+The match was very one-sided, with Whitcombe 5-up at lunch.
+After 8 holes of the afternoon round, Whitcombe was dormie-10.
 Ray won the 9th but Whitcombe won the 10th to win 10&8.

 Although Ray failed to win either the News of the World Match Play or the Glasgow Herald Tournament, he did win two match-play tournaments, the Cruden Bay Professional Tournament in 1911 and the Roehampton Invitation Tournament in 1924.
-These both had the same format, with a 36-hole stroke-play qualification day after which the leading 16 played four rounds of match-play on the next two days.
+These both had the same format, with a 36-hole stroke-play qualification day, after which the leading 16 played four rounds of match-play on the next two days.
 1911 Cruden Bay Tournament attracted an exceptionally strong field of 44 which, as well as James Braid, J.H.
 Taylor and Harry Vardon, included ex-Open champions Arnaud Massy, Sandy Herd and Jack White, future Open champions George Duncan and Ray and most of the leading England-based professionals.
 Red led the qualifying by four strokes with rounds of 74 and 73, the 73 being a new course record.
 Ray met Braid in the final, Braid having beaten both Taylor and Vardon in the previous two rounds.
-Braid holed a 12-yard putt at the last to halve the match and they were still level after a further 9-hole playoff.
+Braid holed a 12-yard putt at the last to halve the match, and they were still level after a further 9-hole playoff.
 The match then became sudden-death and, with Braid going out-of-bounds, Ray won the match at the 28th hole.